-If you are already an intellectual property attorney, you can appreciate how humorous these conversations are.
+If you are already an intellectual property attorney, you can appreciate how humorous these conversations are when someone asks (after a while): what is an intellectual property lawyer anyway?
 At the end of this article, if you currently know little about intellectual property law, you will understand why these exchanges are so humorous.

 The term "intellectual property" is used in its general sense to describe:

-Examples of intellectual property are music, books, movies, artwork, product names, logos, slogans and packaging, inventions that qualify for patent protection, and information that is kept secret and not commonly known.
+Intellectual property examples include music, books, movies, artwork, product names, logos, slogans and packaging, inventions that qualify for patent protection, and information that is kept secret and not commonly known.
 Over the past 200 years, a variety of laws have developed within the United States to give intellectual works the same protections that real estate or other forms of property enjoy under the law.
 Indeed, intellectual property can be bought or sold just like a house or a car.
-Intellectual property can even be leased out.
+Intellectual property types can even be leased out.

 - Trade Secret